narayaralian/linux-configuration/README.md

 4. Choose your instance plan: for this project, the lowest tier of instance is just fine.
 5. Give your instance a unique  hostname: use any name you like, as long as it doesn't have spaces or unusual characters in it.
 Click on Create button and wait for your instance to start up.

-###  Connecting to Your Instance with Your SSH Client
+###  Connecting to Your Instance with SSH Client

-1. Download your private key from your Lightsail Account page and move it into the ~/.ssh directory.
+1. Download your private key from your Lightsail Account page and move it into the ~/.ssh directory on your local machine.

 ```
 mv /(current_private_key_address)/LightsailDefaultKey-us-west-2.pem ~/.ssh/